moijafcor/blood-pressure-tracker/README.md

 # blood-pressure-tracker
-A "bare to the bones" app for logging blood pressure readings
+A "bare to the bones" app for logging blood pressure readings.

+## TODO
+- GUI
+- Installer
+- Google Sheets Integration